 However, the PERM process is only applicable to employees in the EB-2 (advanced-degreed workers) and EB-3 (professionals, skilled and unskilled workers) preference categories.
 Some EB-2 and EB-3 workers are exempt from the PERM process.
 For example, employers of workers in shortage occupations like physical therapists and registered nurses can skip the PERM process.
 Also, persons of “exceptional ability” and those who qualify for National Interest Waivers atr also exempt.

-For additional information regarding employment-based immigration, see our Green Cards through Employment page or speak to one of our Attorneys.
+For additional information regarding employment-based immigration, see our Green Cards through Employment.

 The Law Offices of Carl Shusterman specializes in employment-based immigration.
-During the past 30 years, we have assisted many thousands of individuals in obtaining green cards through employment.
-We also represent over 100 employers across the US, assisting them in sponsoring employees for both temporary working visas and green cards.
+During the past 30+ years, we have assisted many thousands of individuals in obtaining green cards through employment.
+We also represent hundreds of employers across the US, assisting them in sponsoring employees for both temporary working visas and green cards.

 Employment-Based Immigration Resources

 What Can We Help You With - Videos

 Green Card through Marriage

 Carl Shusterman served as an INS Trial Attorney (1976-82) before opening a firm specializing exclusively in US immigration law.
 He is a Certified Specialist in Immigration Law who has testified as an expert witness before the US Senate Immigration Subcommittee.
 Carl was featured in the February 2018 edition of SuperLawyers Magazine.